 How to Draw Figures in Pastel

-The ability to add figures to a painting has been a headache for many artists.
-They shy away from them because they do not have the knowledge of proportions and how figures move about.
-In this painting you are going to add simple but proportioned figures as a start.
+The ability to add figures to their artworks has been a headache for many artists.
+They shy away from them because they do not have the knowledge of proportions and how figures move.
+In this drawing you are going to learn how to add simple but proportioned figures to your drawings.